 - For seniors studying German: If German is a strong subject for you, be sure it’s one of the SAT Subject Tests you take in time for your colleges to see your score.
 If you’re only taking it for placement purposes, and not as part of your application, wait until you’re as far along in your course as possible.
-If you want to take the German with Listening test, remember that it’s only given in November (and don’t forget to bring a portable CD player with earphones).
+If you want to take the German with Listening test, check the test schedule to see when it's offered (and don't forget to bring a portable CD player with earphones).

 What’s the difference between the German test and the German with Listening test?

-The German test includes reading only — you read in German and answer multiple-choice questions.
-However, besides the reading portion, the test given in November also includes a listening portion — you listen in German and answer multiple-choice questions.
+The German test includes reading only—you read in German and answer multiple-choice questions.
+The German with Listening test also includes a listening portion—you listen in German and answer multiple-choice questions.
 Although students report feeling more anxious about the listening portion, they also tend to do better on that part of the test.
 Colleges say the German with Listening test gives them a fuller picture of your ability and is more useful for placement purposes.

 Which German is used on the German with Listening test?